 – falling out with friends and family due to changes in behaviour and loss of trust;

 – not doing well at school and college; and

 – failing exams that impact on a future career.

-There are specific organisations that work with young people
+These are specific organisations that work with young people affected by gambling.

-- GamCare provides information, advice and support for anyone affected by problem gaming.
+Provides information, advice and support for anyone affected by problem gaming.
 Their work encompasses education, advice, treatment and communication.
 The organisation has a ‘youth hub’ in London.
-You can call the GamCare Helpline free on 0808 8020 133 (08:00 to midnight) or download their leaflet – Gambling & Youth.
+You can call the GamCare Helpline free on 0808 8020 133 (08:00 to midnight)